Twin who fought crocodile attacking her sister on King’s first gallantry list | ITV News

 Chhaganlal Jagaita, who helped people out of a burning hotel in Mati, Greece, in July 2018, and Paul Martin, who intervened during a knife attack on April 14 2021, also receive recognition.

-Mr Jagaita, 81, of Egham, Surrey, told PA: “To receive this will be wonderful for me and my family, I did not expect it.”
+Mr Jagaita, 81, of Egham, Surrey, said: “To receive this will be wonderful for me and my family, I did not expect it.”

 Deputy Prime Minister Oliver Dowden said: “It is impossible not to be moved by the stories of those receiving the gallantry awards today.
 Their acts of bravery have saved lives in impossible circumstances.